 Could things be so simple?
 Again, if they were, then the synthetic biology paradigm (in the chemists' sense of the contranym) laid before us a grand challenge.
-On paper, if we shuffled the red hydrogen bond donor and blue hydrogen bond acceptor groups in the A:T and G:C pairs (Fig. 7), treating these as interchangeable parts, we could write down eight new nucleobases that fit together to give four new base pairs having the same geometry as the A:T and G:C pairs (Fig. 8).
-Photocopy the page from this book, cut out the non-standard base pairs shown in Fig. 8, and fit them together yourself as a modern James Watson.
-As with the four standard nucleobases examined by Watson and Crick, the new nucleobases were predicted to pair with size complementarity (large with small) and hydrogen bond complementarity (hydrogen bond donors with acceptors), if the theory behind the pairing was so simple.
+On paper, if we shuffled the red hydrogen bond donor and hydrogen bond acceptor groups in the A:T and G:C pairs (Figure 3.7), treating them as interchangeable parts, we could write down eight new nucleobases that fit together to give four new base pairs having the same geometry as the A:T and G:C pairs (Figure 3.8).
+Photocopy the page from this book, cut out the nonstandard base pairs shown in Figure 3.8, and fit them together yourself as a modern James Watson would.
+As with the four standard nucleobases examined by Watson and Crick, the new nucleobases were predicted to pair with size complementarity (large with small) and hydrogen bond complementarity (hydrogen bond donors with acceptors), if the theory behind the pairing were so simple.